nirsky/react-native-scaling-example/README.md

 - moderateScale(300) = 300 + 360/2 = 480
 - moderateScale(300, 0.25) = 300 + 360/4 = 390

-This allows writing once, keeping stuff roughly the same size across mobile phones and yet not looking massive and bulky on tablets.<br/>
+This allow us to write only once, keeping stuff roughly the same size across mobile phones without looking massive and bulky on tablets.<br/>
 Anyways, enough talking.
 Here are the results after using scaling utils until your designer is pleased.

 StyleSheet: